-Attachment Parenting After 16 Years
+Attachment Parenting Results After 18 Years

-It’s important to me to not overgeneralize in this article.
-It’s important that you remember I’m one mother with three individual children and my life and our family’s circumstances may differ from yours.
+It’s important to me that I don’t overgeneralize in this article.
+It’s important for you to remember I’m one mother with three individual children and my life and our family’s circumstances may differ from yours.
 That means we can do some things exactly the same way and still get different results.

 Every child is different and every family’s situation is unique, but I hope that sharing my experience and my attachment parenting results so far will help to encourage and warn other parents about the benefits and pitfalls of attachment parenting.